rasheedja/PropaFP/README.md

 #### Runner Executables

 'Runner' executables take some input file, transform the VC as described above, and calls the prover on the transformed VC.
-'Runner' executables require the prover for each executable to be in your $PATH.
+'Runner' executables require the prover for each executable to be in $PATH.
 The current 'runner' executables are:

 - propafp-run-dreal      -f [smtFileContainingVC.smt2] -p [pathToDReal]
 - propafp-run-lppaver    -f [smtFileContainingVC.smt2] -p [pathToLPPaver]
 - propafp-run-metitarski -f [smtFileContainingVC.smt2] -p [pathToMetiTarski]

-To run LPPaver in a mode specialised to find counter-examples, you can pass the -c option.
+To run LPPaver in a mode specialised to find counter-examples, pass the -c option.

 ### PropaFP with GNAT Studio